MLEdits/MLEdits.github.io/README.md

 # MLEdits.github.io
-this is the website that present repetitive changes done in ML systems and refactoring validations.
+This is the website that present repetitive changes done in ML systems and refactoring validations.